Page last updated: 25 July 2016

 How can people get infected with Zika virus?

-Based on the available information, Zika virus can be transmitted by blood.
-This is why blood donors who have visited Zika-affected areas are deferred until there is no longer a risk that they have the virus in their blood.
+Based on the limited available information, it is assumed that Zika virus can be transmitted by blood and other substances of human origin such as organs and cells.
+This is why blood donors who have visited Zika-affected areas should not be allowed to give blood until there is no longer a risk that they are carrying the virus.

 Can Zika be spread from mother to foetus?